thimmam/thimmam.github.io/_pages/about.md

 I am a Postdoctoral Fellow at King Abdullah University of Science and Technology (KAUST), affiliated with the Spatio-Temporal Statistics and Data Science (STSDS) research group led by Prof. Genton.
 I received my Ph.D. degree in Statistics from Renmin University of China in 2023.
 During my doctoral studies, I undertook research visits to Hong Kong Baptist University and KAUST.
 I received my BS degree in Statistics from Beijing Institute of Technology, China, 2018.

-My research interests include **spatio-temporal statistics**, **subsampling methods**, and **nonparametric regressions**.
+My research interests include **spatio-temporal statistics**, **subsampling methods**, and **nonparametric statistics**.
 My work primarily focuses on spatio-temporal statistics, particularly in the analysis of large-scale spatio-temporal data and the development of large- and exa-scale climate emulators, with Gaussian processes being key tools.
-During my Ph.D., I concentrated on developing subsampling techniques for various data types and statistical models, with an emphasis on nonparametric regressions.
+During my Ph.D., I concentrated on developing subsampling techniques for various data types and statistical models, with an emphasis on nonparametric statistics.

 For more details, please refer to my [CV](CV.pdf).